miraemilia/javawebmooc_project/README.md

 This is my course project for a course on Java web programming.
 The task was to build an application for adding text and pictures and following other users, i.e. "a simplified Twitter". (https://web-palvelinohjelmointi-21.mooc.fi/projekti)

-# Th application on Heroku
+# The application on Heroku

 https://calm-cliffs-19243.herokuapp.com/